rks101/rks101/README.md

 🌱 For errors, oversight, or obsolete references, 💬 let me know how to improve the content.

 🌱 Human Intelligence is essential.
-Human touch should remain alive with software, security, automation, or programmed devices.
+Human touch should remain alive with software, security, or automation.

 <!--
 ✨ Please share, cite, or reference these pages - the homepage or a specific repo.